zzb5233/tutorials/exercises/load_balance/README.md

    ```bash
    ./send.py 10.0.0.1 "P4 is cool"
    ```
-   The message will not be received.
 5. Type `exit` to leave each XTerm and the Mininet command line.

-The message was not received because each switch is programmed with `load_balance.p4`, which drops all packets on arrival.
+The message will only be received by h2 because each switch is programmed with `load_balance.p4`, which does not yet select between different switches.
 Your job is to extend this file.

 ### A note about the control plane